evans646/GraphQL-tests/graphQL.md

     }
 `)

-Firstname i sthe field and the String is trhe type of data we exxpect.
+Firstname is the field and the String is trhe type of data we exxpect.
 So a field could be a string , an array or anotehr types of data, for example we can have an array of emails, since others  may have more than one email, what we have to do is to define the type email.
 First we define teh type we epxect with the email data :=>

   type Email {